"The creative person is always creating even when there are no tools in her hands.” - Buffy Sainte-Marie

-I practice mixed media art techniques that include thread sketching, painting, and monotype printing on different surfaces.
-These techniques create a variety of work including textile pieces, collage, art prints, and sculpture.
-Themes in my work revolve around animal stories, cycles of nature, the things that harm our world, and the things that repair our world.
+I practice mixed media art techniques that include stitching, painting, and monotype printing.
+These techniques create a variety of work including textile pieces and work on paper.
+Themes in my work include compliance, evolution, and the natural world.

--Found materials: Re-used fabric, paper, and other items lend themselves to art on many levels.
+-Textile Art: Re-used fabrics and vintage textiles lend themselves to art on many levels.
 Each item has its past which you can often see in rips, patches, and paint.
-Working with the evidence of this past use creates a layer of richness.
+I use stitch, screen-printing, and other textile techniques to create this work.

 I keep a running list of ideas and sketches for future work.
 Each project goes through an experimentation phase with different materials before I settle on making the final piece.

 I live in Berkeley, CA with my partner Tom and a large golden dog named Scout.